 - When should I use a personal vehicle?
 Personal vehicles are best used for roundtrips less than 300 miles.
 You will be reimbursed based on the mileage.
 For mileage reimbursement rates, see Policy 201.B – Privately Owned Vehicle Expenses.

 - What is a Fleet vehicle and when should I use one?
-A fleet vehicle is owned by the State of Wisconsin and maintained by UW – Madison Facilities Planning and Management.
+A fleet vehicle is owned by the State of Wisconsin and maintained by UW – Madison Facilities Planning and Management or the Wisconsin Department of Administration.
 Fleet vehicles are available on the UW – Madison campus and can be used by employees for official University business.
 Fleet vehicles should be your first choice for roundtrips greater than 300 miles.
 If you choose to use your personal vehicle for a roundtrip exceeding 300 miles when a Fleet vehicle is available, your mileage reimbursement will be at a reduced rate.
-Fleet vehicles can be reserved and internally billed to your department via Physical Plant Car Fleet.
+Fleet vehicles can be reserved and internally billed to your department via Physical Plant Car Fleet or DOA Central Fleet.

 - What about public transportation?
 Several bus companies service the UW – Madison campus and offer transportation to many common destinations in Wisconsin and neighboring states (e.g. regional airports, major metropolitan areas).
 Schedule and ticket information can be found on the Wisconsin Union’s Public Transportation page.